momensalama/nuxtfoodapp/README.md

 ### Main Functionalities

-- add items to cart
+- add items to the cart
-- small validation when adding item with options or addons to cart
+- small validation when adding items with options or add-ons to the cart

 ### Packages